Sustainable growth report 2024

 CO₂ emissions

-Calculations are based on the IMO emission factors and fuel consumption for the year.
-We followed the emission carbon factors from the IMO 4th GHG report.
+Calculations are based on emission factors and fuel consumption for the year.
+We followed the emission factors from AR5 (from the IPCC’s Fifth Assessment Report).
 See “Emissions by contracts” above for the definitions of what emissions for vessels under our control are taking into account.

 CSRD